cristi-zz/ha-pcb/README.md

 The Raspberry Pi connector is only 20 pin wide because only the first few are used (5V, 3.3, SDA, SCL, GND)

+There is a spurious bug, all relays are ON when the 16 relay board is powered but the Raspberry (that powers the rest of the circuits) is OFF.
+So, a solid state relay is used to cut power to the relay board when the RaPi is shutted down.

+With the exception of ADCs, the schema and design choices follow the existing (4 years old) system.

 This repo is mainly for reviewing purposes.